 Are Drugs Legal in Hong Kong?

-No. The government and the police have a zero tolerance attitude towards recreational drugs.
+No: The government and the police have a zero tolerance attitude towards recreational drugs.
 Cocaine, ecstasy and ‘legal highs’ are all illegal, as is methamphetamine, one of the city’s more popular drugs.

 Is Cannabis or Marijuana Legal in Hong Kong?

-No, it’s not.
-Hong Kong has some of the stringent laws in the world around cannabis usage.
+No, it’s not: Hong Kong has some of the stringent laws in the world around cannabis usage.

-There has been some debate about legalizing cannabis in Hong Kong but it’s unlikely the situation will change in the near future.
+There has been some debate about legalizing cannabis in Hong Kong, but it’s unlikely the situation will change in the near future.

-But Everyone is Offering Me Drugs
+Why Is Everyone Offering Me Drugs?

 You may be offered hash, but a firm no should quickly send the dealer away.

-What Are the Chances of Getting Caught
+What Are the Chances of Getting Caught?

 Hong Kong has a professional and well-organized police force with extensive drug enforcement experience.
-Stop and search is rare in Hong Kong but carrying drug paraphernalia or clothing will attract police attention.
+Stop and search is rare in Hong Kong, but carrying drug paraphernalia or clothing will attract police attention.

 The police are more focused on catching Hong Kongers who are funding drug trafficking operations rather than individual users.
 They rarely raid bars and clubs, although illegal parties on Hong Kong’s outlying islands and backstreet raves in the streets of Tsim Sha Tsui do occasionally attract the cops.

-Established clubs in the city’s party districts of Lan Kwai Fong and Wan Chai mostly operate a strict no drugs policies – at least on the dancefloor – stories of high-rolling bankers in VIP rooms and security turning a blind eye are, however, various.
+Established clubs in the city’s party districts of Lan Kwai Fong and Wan Chai mostly operate strict no drugs policies – at least on the dancefloor – stories of high-rolling bankers in VIP rooms and security turning a blind eye are, however, various.
 While the risk of being caught in these clubs may be low and police interest in individual users is low, if you do get caught there is no chance of talking or bribing your way out of the situation.

-If I'm Arrested Will I Be Sent to China?
+If I'm Arrested, Will I Be Sent to China?